jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 1. Clone the repository with git.
 2. Navigate to the main project directory.
+3. Start the docker daemon.
-3. Build docker image using the provided Dockerfile using this shell command:
+4. Build docker image using the provided Dockerfile using this shell command:

     ```shell
     docker build -t personality_guess_image .
     ```

-4. Using the same shell, create a contianer from the image:
+5. Using the same shell, create a container from the image:

     ```shell
-    docker run -t personality_guess_image
+    docker run personality_guess_image
     ```

-5. observe outputs from the console of the running image
+6. Observe outputs from the console of the shell of the running container.